quantum-ods/qmlcourse/qmlcourseRU/book/qnnblock/barrenplateau.md

 [Layerwise learning for quantum neural networks](https://arxiv.org/abs/2006.14904)

+Natural gradient and hessian methods: in [Huembeli et al.](https://arxiv.org/abs/2008.02785), it was shown that two techniques, natural gradient descent and learning rate adapation using the Hessian matrix, lead to an improve convergence time.
+It was then argued that the reason was probably a mitigated barren plateau effect.

 ### Initialization strategies

 Paper by UCL team.
 However, unlikely to really help, see next section.

+### Error mitigation against noise-induced barren plateau

 ## Landscape of variational circuits